ergo/ziggurat_foundations/docs/index.rst

-    By default ziggurat aims at **postgresql 8.4+** (CTE support) as main RDBMS system, but currently *everything* except recursive queries(for **optional** resource tree structures) is tested using sqlite, and will run on other popular database systems including mysql.
+    By default ziggurat aims at **postgresql 8.4+** (CTE support) as main RDBMS system, but currently *everything* except recursive queries(for **optional** resource tree structures) is tested using sqlite, and will run on other popular database systems including **mysql**.
     **For other database systems that don't support CTE's fallbacks will be supplied.**

 Indices and tables